harishasan001/loyalty-classification/README.md

 ------

 # Binary Classification Model Comparison
-This repository contains a Jupyter Notebook that compares the performance of three binary classification models on a dataset.
-The models compared are logistic regression, k-nearest neighbors, and support vector machine.
+This repository contains a Jupyter Notebook that compares the performance of three binary classification models on a dataset: logistic regression, k-nearest neighbors, and support vector machine.
 The dataset used for training and validation consists of two features and a binary label.

 The objective of the analysis is to identify the best model based on evaluation metrics such as accuracy, precision, recall, and F1 score.
 The dataset is also visualized using scatter plots to gain an understanding of the data distribution.